sytnikov/fs16-ERD-public/README.md

 Please, refer to the REST API slides for further information regarding the basic requirements.

 Do keep in mind that:
-- This is team work and the properties
+- This is team work
-- Entities we are suggesting are just basic ones; feel free to add more.
+- The properties and entities we are suggesting are just basic ones; feel free to add more.

 Assignment delivery: